pooyafils/jwtwithdata/README.md

-# spring security impelemetion type
+# Spring security impelemetion type
-in this project i implement basic auth ,form base auth,jwt with database or memory saving a password in the way that we explain before is not save and its better to  encrypt use password for this purpose we create the class `PasswordConfig`
+in this project i implement basic auth ,form base auth,jwt with database or memory Authentication and Authorization.security in spring is a long topic but i tried to explain it as much possible in the short readme file
 . each commit on this repository persent a differnt type of the spring security impelemetion. let check it out one by one
-## basic auth
+## Basic auth
 this implemention has a simple logic that you need to :
 1. create the class `SecurityConfig` that extend` WebSecurityConfigurerAdapter` abstract class and than override `protected void configure(HttpSecurity http)` method to set up your security policy. for this implemention we choose database Authentication and Authorization.
-2. you need to create the class that manage the database connections and that ovrrider an other method `protected void configure(AuthenticationManagerBuilder auth)` in `SecurityConfig` class
+2. you need to create the class that manage the database connections `AppConfig` and that ovrrider an other method `protected void configure(AuthenticationManagerBuilder auth)` in `SecurityConfig` class
-3. whem your are saving a user password in database you must save it in this format `{noop}userpassword` and for user role it must be `ROLE_user role` [related commit](http://handlebarsjs.com/1111).
+3. when your are saving a user password in database you must save it in this format `{noop}userpassword` and for user role it must be `ROLE_user role` [related commit](https://github.com/pooyafils/spring-security/tree/1a6179538dbaac9c613e86d6774f6d570b94fd71).
-### im memory db and password encryption
+### Im memory db and password encryption
-saving a password in the way that we explain before is not save and its better to  encrypt use password for this purpose
+saving a password in the way that we explain before is not safe and its better to  encrypt use password for this purpose
 1. we create the class `PasswordConfig`
 2. now if we want to use in memory  Authentication and Authorization we should create the bean form `UserDetailsService` interface in `SecurityConfig` class.
 The standard and most common implementation is the DaoAuthenticationProvider – which retrieves the user details from a simple, read-only user DAO – the UserDetailsService.
 This User Details Service only has access to the username in order to retrieve the full user entity.
-This is enough for most scenarios [related commit](http://handlebarsjs.com/2222).
+This is enough for most scenarios [related commit](https://github.com/pooyafils/spring-security/tree/8f3012d69e511ba1e01c2bf54398b99adb67eec7).
 ```
 @Override
     @Bean